- Best for all losses: Grief in Common

-Attending a grief support group session can help you connect with people at different stages of grief.
-You can work together to help each other move through the stages.
+Attending a grief support group session can help you connect with other people working through grief.

 Best for all losses

-Best for the loss of a family member
+Best for the loss of a sibling or child

-The Compassionate Friends provide support to every family experiencing the death of a son, daughter, brother, sister, or grandchild.
-They offer online support through live chats with a friendly atmosphere to develop friendships with people who understand what you are going through.
+It offers online support through live chats in a friendly atmosphere to develop friendships with people who understand what you are going through.

 The group also offers over 30 private and moderated Facebook groups to connect you to people experiencing the same loss you are.

-A drawback to this group is that there are no virtual meetings offered to discuss your grief vocally.
-But if you live in an area where there is a local chapter, you may be able to attend in-person events.
+A drawback to this group is that they don’t offer virtual meetings to discuss your grief vocally.
+However, if you live in an area where there is a local chapter, you may be able to attend in-person events.